Roasted Sweet Potato Recipe

 After purchasing the sweet potatoes store in a cool, dry well-ventilated area and use within a week or two or buying.
 Do not refrigerate.

-- Roast the potatoes – roast the sweet potatoes for 30 minutes at 425 degrees F. Flip them over every ten minutes while they’re roasting so they cook evenly.
+- Roast the sweet potatoes for 30 minutes at 425 degrees Fahrenheit.
+Flip them on the baking sheet every 10 minutes while roasting so that they cook evenly.

-If you have any leftovers store them in an air tighter container in the refrigerator for 3-5 days.
+FRIDGE: If you have any leftovers, store them in an air tighter container in the refrigerator for 3-5 days.

 The best way to reheat leftovers is to spread them out on a sheet pan and warm them in the oven at 350 degrees Fahrenheit for about 10-15 minutes or until hot.